Contents

 Our staff are active in research in order to stay relevant as teachers, develop new knowledge and advance practice in their field.
 This helps equip staff with the professional, industry and academic currency essential for tertiary education.
 The practice of research also has benefits for our students, who by extension become work-ready and graduate with greater currency in their chosen profession.

-Tūāpapa Rangahau is the glue that binds the research activity at Unitec together.
+Tūāpapa Rangahau is the glue that binds the research activity at MIT Unitec together.
 It supports both staff and student research, and provides a vital link for outside organisations who wish to work with our researchers.
 We are here to help our staff and students and our other research partners achieve the research goals of the institute.

 Where We Are